Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 ### Time sync

-As our node network is distributed, a method to sync events that happen concurrently is needed.
+As our node network is distributed, a method to sync events is needed.

 It can happen that a node has just finished doing FFT + z-score calculation but another node just started sampling.